sjmckay/sjmckay/README.md

 ### Featured package: [mbb](https://github.com/sjmckay/mbb)

 I made this package as a quick way to fit **modified blackbody (MBB) models** to a dusty galaxy's spectral energy distribution.
+More examples and documentation coming soon.

-You can install it using `pip`... if you find it helpful, I'd love to know!
+You can install mbb using `pip`... if you find it helpful, I'd love to know!

 <p>
 <img src="mbb_example.png" width="350" title=""/>